scVENUS/pyheapdump/README.md

 Acknowledgement and Previous Work
 ---------------------------------

 This Python extension is based on the Pydump (https://github.com/gooli/pydump), a Python extension written and published by Eli Finer.
 During the development of pyheapdump my code diverged from Eli's work to a point where nearly no common code was left.
 I decided, to rename my work to pyheapdump in order to make it clear, that it is now a separate project.

 Changelog
 ---------

+2016-02-19 Version 0.2.7:

+ * Post mortem debugging no works with PyDev versions >= 4.5.0 too.
+   Previously only PyDev versions < 4.5.0 were supported.

 2015-08-25 Version 0.2.6: